Ensete perrieri

 Ensete perrieri, or the Madagascar banana, is a species of banana exclusively found in western Madagascar.
 The Madagascar banana is listed as critically endangered because of deforestation and climate change.
 Some botanists believe that the Madagascar banana is a potential source of resistance to Panama disease, which wiped out the Gros Michel banana, and threatens the Cavendish banana, which is the main banana of international commerce.

 Description

-The Madagascar banana tree is a herbaceous tree.
+The Madagascar banana is a tree-like herbaceous plant.
 It loses all of its leaves in the dry season with only a pseudostem of leaf-sheaths remaining.

 A typical Madagascar banana tree is 5 to 6 m high, with a trunk swollen at the base into a thick tuber 2.5 m in circumference.
 The roots are white, cylindrical and thick.
 The stem is surrounded by persistent leaf sheaths and thus takes on the appearance of a large trunk swollen at its base.
 It measures, on average, 2 m in circumference at the collar, 2.5 m a little higher (at a distance of 50 cm), only 0.7 m at the level of the lower leaves.